 Return Shipping (sealed in plastic, inside a box or in a satchel and couriered with signature required for delivery confirmation)

 Cost will be advised

 This all looks very complicated but it really isn't.
 However, I am happy to talk about it over the phone or by email if you would prefer.
-Because at the end of the every quilt is unique and special so every quilt is individually quoted to you and approved before I proceed with the work.
+Because in the end every quilt is unique and special, so every quilt is individually quoted to you and approved before I proceed with the work.

 I will accept cash, credit card, personal or bank cheque and Direct Debit (or Internet payment) within New Zealand.

 NB: These prices are as at November 2017 and are subject to change.